eanurku/Spring/SpringMvc4ByBryan/Readme.md

 `

 3. @EnableWebMvc enables a java class to be  equaivalent to spring app-context.xml config
-4. configuring a webapp using @Configuration,@EnableWebMvc  as alternative to using web.xml `
+4. configuring a webapp using @Configuration,@EnableWebMvc  as alternative to using spring app-context.xml config `
    @Configuration
    @EnableWebMvc